longern/AnchorLwF/README.md

 ### 3.6 Optional Fine-Tuning via DPO

-While SR-DCM is inference-compatible out of the box, its reflective outputs can be used to further improve model alignment via offline preference learning.
+While ReDuMix is inference-compatible out of the box, its reflective outputs can be used to further improve model alignment via offline preference learning.
 Specifically, we collect pairs of <original output, reflective redo> for each task, and apply **Direct Preference Optimization (DPO)** to fine-tune the base model.

 Let $x$ be the task prompt, $y_{\text{orig}}$ the original answer, and $y_{\text{redo}}$ the revised answer after self-reflection.
 We assume the latter is preferred and train the model using the DPO objective:

 $$L_{DPO}(θ) = −log σ[β (log P_θ(y_{redo} | x) − log P_θ(y_{orig} | x))]$$

 where $β > 0$ controls preference sharpness.
-This enables long-term benefit from SR-DCM without the need to collect external preference annotations or reward models.
+This enables long-term benefit from ReDuMix without the need to collect external preference annotations or reward models.